MustafaFerhan/DebugLog/README.md

 #Why?

 android.util.Log is the most usable library of the Android.
-But, when the apps released on the market, some important information is clearly forgotten by the developer.
+But, when the app released on the market, some important information is clearly forgotten by the developer.
-DebugLog is the simple and powerful solution for this case.
+All logs are disabled by DebugLog when the app is released.

-and plus, it provides more understandable DDMS logs.
+And plus, it provides more understandable DDMS logs for developers.

 #Usage